What is endometriosis: causes to recognise

 -

-All of this has a profound impact on the quality of life , work and relationships.
+All of this leads to a profound impact on quality of life, work, and relationships.

-It is essential that the condition is recognized and treated not only as a gynecological disorder , but as a multisystem and neuroinflammatory disease.
+It is essential that the pathology is recognised and treated not only as a gynaecological disorder, but as a multisystemic and neuroinflammatory disease.

-The main symptoms include chronic pelvic pain, severe dysmenorrhea, abdominal bloating, pain during intercourse, fatigue, and intestinal disorders.
+The main symptoms include chronic pelvic pain, intense dysmenorrhea, abdominal bloating, painful intercourse, fatigue, and bowel disturbances.

-During outbreaks, nausea, mild fever, cramps, and lower back pain may occur.
-Many women notice a swollen belly that varies with their menstrual cycle.
+During flares, nausea, mild fever, cramps, and lower back pain may occur.
+Many women notice a bloated belly that varies with their cycle.

-What are the symptoms of an endometriosis outbreak?
+What are the symptoms of an endometriosis flare?

-An endometriosis focus is a small accumulation of endometrial tissue (similar to that lining the uterus) found in abnormal locations, such as the ovaries, intestines, peritoneum, or bladder.
-Even if small, it can cause very significant symptoms, because endometriosis doesn't depend on the size of the lesion, but on its location and the inflammatory response it triggers .
+An endometriosis flare is a small implant of endometrial tissue (similar to that lining the uterus) found in abnormal locations, such as the ovaries, intestine, peritoneum, or bladder.
+Even if small, it can generate very significant symptoms, because endometriosis does not depend on the size of the lesion, but on its location and the inflammatory response it generates.

 -